HAVING the right tools for a job is essential, just ask any electrician, plumber or carpenter.

 Equally important, is that the tools being used are dependable and in good working condition.

-Just ask any parachutist, race car driver, mountain climber, or a pole vaulter.
+Just ask any parachutist, race car driver, mountain climber, or pole vaulter.

 On the spiritual level, the purity or impurity of our bodily instrument and senses determine, for better or worse, our soul’s ability to express its unique genius.

-Krishna explains this very simply to his disciple, the soul warrior Arjuna, in the 2nd Chapter of The Bhagavad-Gita saying: “he who hath his senses and organs in control possesses spiritual knowledge.”
+Krishna explains this very simply to his disciple, the soul warrior Arjuna, in the 2nd Chapter of The Bhagavad-Gita where he says: “he who hath his senses and organs in control possesses spiritual knowledge.”

-Likewise, the quality and adequacy of “the brain and body to transmit and give expression,” H. P. Blavatsky wrote in her article Genius, “is the result of Karma.”
-And offered an analogy:
+Likewise, the quality and adequacy of “the brain and body to transmit and give expression” to the immortal spirit, H. P. Blavatsky wrote in her article Genius, is “the result of Karma.”
+And offers an analogy:

 No skill of the soul she wrote, “can awaken faultless harmony out of a broken or badly made instrument.”
-The physical “may be a priceless Stradivarius or a cheap and cracked fiddle.”
+The physical “may be a priceless Stradivarius or a cheap and cracked fiddle,” she says.

 “I am not dumb now!”